 Saunas are usually sex segregated and done nude in the company of either family or members of the same sex.
 When done in a mixed sex scenario with non-family members, people will often wear a swimsuit or towel.
 Birch branches are often brushed or hit against the skin and this is believed to be good for the skin and circulation.
 Read this informative article for more about the basics of Finnish sauna etiquette.

 For the full winter sauna experience, you should consider doing a sauna next to a lake so you can cool off with a plunge into the icy water.
 It’s invigorating as Laurence found out, but not for the faint of heart!
 Having roasted sausages and beer is a very typical Finnish after-sauna experience.

 We had our sauna experience thanks to the nice people of Siikluoma, who rent out a lovely cottage on the shore of a lake near Rauma, which is just perfect in the winter for sauna (it has its own large sauna next to a frozen lake) or for discovering the Finnish outdoors at any time of the year.

 You can also take a specific sauna tour, such as this one, which includes northern light watching opportunities!

 For a unique experience, consider a ride on an ice breaker boat.
 From the town of Kemi in the north of Finland you have the chance to sail on the Icebreaker Sampo.
 Formerly owned by the Finnish government, today it is used to give visitors an idea of what an operational ice breaker is capable of doing.
 There is also the option of taking a swim in the sea while wearing a full dry survival suit.

-We didn’t personally try this one but it sounds like quite an unusual experience!
+We haven’t personally try this one yet but it sounds like quite an unusual experience!